YaoGroup/DIFFICE_jax/paper.md

 # Summary

-A major contributor to rising sea levels is ice loss from Antarctica due to the collapse of ice shelves.
-However, the fundamental mechanical properties, such as viscosity and flow law of ice shelves, have been highly debated for over half a century.
-Mis-representing these properties can lead to imprecise forecasts of ice mass loss into the oceans and its consequent impact on global sea-level rise.
-With the continent-wide remote-sensing data available over the past decades, the viscosity and flow law of the entire ice shelves can be inferred from these data as an inverse problem.
-We present `pinnIceShelf` as a Python package that can conduct data assimilation to convert descretized remote-sensing data into meshless and differentible functions, and further infer the viscosity profile from them.
+`DIFFISH.jax` is a differential ice-shelf model written in JAX that can be used for data assimilation of ice dynamics.
+The prediction of ice dynamics relies on knowledge of its viscosity structure, which can not be directly measured at the Antarctic scale.
+Mis-representing viscsoity in ice-dynamics simulation can lead to imprecise forecasts of ice sheet's mass loss into the oceans and its consequent impact on global sea-level rise.
+With the continent-wide remote-sensing data available over the past decades, the viscosity of the ice shelves can be inferred by solving an inverse problem.
+We present `DIFFISH.jax`: Deep-learning-based DIFFerentiable solver for data assimilation and inverse modeling of Ice SHelves in JAX", a Python package that convert descretized remote-sensing data into meshless and differentible functions, and infer the viscosity profile via PDE-constrained optimization.
 The inversion algorithm is based on physics-informed Neural Networks (PINNs) [@Raissi2019] and implemented in JAX [@jax2018github].
-The `pinnIceShelf` package involves advanced features in addition to regular PINNs algorithms, which are essential for solving inversion problem correctly.
+The `DIFFISH.jax` package involves several advanced features in addition to vanilla PINNs algorithms, including collaction points resampling, non-dimensionalization of the data adnd equations, extended PINN, viscosity exponential scaling function, which are essential for accurate inversion.
 The package is designed to be user-friendly and accessible for beginners.
 The Github respository also provides tutorial examples for users at different levels to help master the method.

 # Statement of need